kawracoin/KawraTools/README.md

-# Kawra (KAWRA)
+# KawraTools – Wallets, Daemons & Setup Files

 **Kawra** is a SHA-256 Proof-of-Work cryptocurrency built on Bitcoin Core 25.0.
-Designed with simplicity, fairness, and decentralization in mind, Kawra has a limited fixed supply and predictable emission schedule.
+Designed with simplicity, fairness, and decentralization in mind, Kawra has a limited fixed supply and a predictable emission schedule.

-This repository contains the full Kawra blockchain node and wallet source code.
+This repository contains precompiled binaries, setup guides, and the full source code archive to help users and developers quickly interact with the Kawra blockchain.

 ---